intel-lab-lkp/linux/Documentation/mm/hwpoison.rst

 	hardware as being corrupted usually due to a 2bit ECC memory or cache failure.

-	This focusses on pages detected as corrupted in the background.
+	This focuses on pages detected as corrupted in the background.
 	When the current CPU tries to consume corruption the currently running process can just be killed directly instead.
 This implies that if the error cannot be handled for some reason it's safe to